ecmwf-lab/ai-models/README.md

 Before using the `ai-models` command, ensure you have the following prerequisites:

-- Python 3.10 (it may work with different versions, but it has not been tested with 3.10)
+- Python 3.10 (it may work with different versions, but it has not been tested with 3.10).
-- ECMWF and/or CDS account for accessing input data (if applicable)
+- An ECMWF and/or CDS account for accessing input data (see below for more details).
-- GPU for optimal performance (strongly recommended)
+- A computed with a GPU for optimal performance (strongly recommended).

 ## Installation